mkdocs-publisher/mkdocs-publisher/docs/docs/05_dev/09_changelog.md

 - added: HTML file minifier (using: html-minifier)
 - added: CSS file minifier (using: postcss with plugins: cssnano, svgo)
 - added: JS file minifier (using: uglifyjs)
+- added: read number of threads from system

 Auto-nav (new plugin):